ietf-wg-cellar/matroska-specification/block_additional_mappings_intro.md

 Extra data or metadata can be added to each `Block` using `BlockAdditional` data.
 Each `BlockAdditional` contains a `BlockAddID` that identifies the kind of data it contains.
-When the `BlockAddID` is set to "1" the contents of the `BlockAdditional` element are defined by the Codec Mappings defines; see (#codec-blockadditions).
+When the `BlockAddID` is set to "1" the contents of the `BlockAdditional` element are defined by the "Codec BlockAdditions" section of the codec; see (#codec-blockadditions).

 The following XML depicts the nested elements of a `BlockGroup` element with an example of `BlockAdditions` with a `BlockAddID` of "1":

 ```xml